rniice/react-jibo-challenge/README.md

 ## Method 2

-Go to the project root and run `iojs bin/launch.js`.
+Go to the prject root and run `iojs bin/launch.js`.

 # Debugging

 Since Electron is built on Chrome, you get to use Chrome's devTools.
-Dev tools allows you to inspect DOM elements, read `console.log` output, set breakpoints, and everything else you'd except from a debugger.
+Dev tools allows you to inspect DOM elements, read `console.log` output, set breakpoints, and everything else you'd expect from a debugger.
 To open the dev tools go to `View -> Toggle DevTools`.

 If you make a change and want to reload the application go to `View -> Reload`.